JeComtempleDuCodeSource/Konkantezer/README.md

 ![Konkantezer LOGO](/Source/Konkantezer256x256.bmp)
 \
 Simple C program that helps you create an C array to embed any file in to your C/C++ code. \
-It can also create ready to be compiled C source to extract directories, very helpful if you don't want to ship you program in a .zip or .tar.gz/bz2/xz.
+It can also create ready to be compiled C source to extract directories, very helpful if you don't want to ship your program in a .zip or .tar.gz/bz2/xz.

 ## TO DO
 * Comment code: On going!
 * Selectable maximum size of .c parts: Soon!